yusronarif/ci-orm/README.md

 ATTENTION: In this version, RabbitORM introduces PHP Annotations (uses a Doctrine Annotation Reader), only classes with a @Entity annotation will be loaded.

+### Fields definition in current source code
+In current source code you must define Column for every property, this is required, unmapped fields will not be returned.
+This choice was made to become clearer definition of the entity in class, not bring unnecessary data from database and reduce the coupling to the database.

 ### Model properties
 Here are some properties you can use to customize the model